 How to get rid of ground bees?
-To get rid of ground bees, cover the entrance to their nest.
-This encourages them to find a new home.
+To get rid of ground bees, cover the entrance to their nest as this encourages them to find a new home.
 Spraying vinegar or sprinkling cinnamon near the nest entrance will also drive them away.
 Also, control digger bees by keeping the soil moist, as they prefer to dig in dry ground.

-This article will cover everything you need to know about these nuisances yet fascinating insects and how you can easily remove them from your property.
+This article will cover everything you need to know about these nuisances, how to properly identify them, and how you can easily remove them from your property.

 What Kind of Bees Live In the Ground?